-These aren’t issues that are small.
+These aren’t issues that are small concerning Robotics Ethics and AI.
 They’re dealing with healthcare and employment, and may in the future be used to screen applicants for housing.
 Oh, and they’re already being used to find criminals, with issues that should be obvious.

 What Kind of Ethics Code is Needed?

 There’s general agreement that there is a problem.
 Sexist hiring AIs, facial recognition systems that can’t tell black people apart or, worse, mistake them for gorillas, the examples of problems go on and on.

 Where the disagreement is, of course, is in what the code should be and how it should be implemented.
 Here are some of the obstacles:

 - Some people don’t think we can actually implement a proper ethics code, due to the fact that ethics is subjective and AI is hard science.
 The counter to that is the fact that algorithms do show subjective biases.

 - Ethics varies across cultures, meaning that it may not be possible to come up with a code everyone can agree on.

 - It is very hard to fix bias in code that is already active.